Perspective | Death by suicide among police is a quiet epidemic. It needs to be acknowledged.

 “Agency leaders and officers struggle to address the suicide inside their organizations and often do not know what to say publicly — if they choose to say anything at all,” Wexler said.

-There is no body or research or playbook for officer suicide.
+There is no body of research or playbook for officer suicide.

-Here in D.C., the official response has been flailing after the suicides of Capitol Police Officer Howard Liebengood and D.C. police officers Jeffrey Smith, Gunther Hashida and Kyle deFreytag — who were all at the Capitol on Jan.
+Here in D.C., the official response has been flailing after the suicides of Capitol Police officer Howard Liebengood and D.C. police officers Jeffrey Smith, Gunther Hashida and Kyle deFreytag — who were all at the Capitol on Jan.
 6.

-There were no citywide motorcades or processions for those fallen officers, the departments weren’t forthcoming with statements and the families are fighting to have the deaths acknowledged as being in the line of duty.
+There were no citywide motorcades or processions for those fallen officers, the departments weren’t forthcoming with statements, and the families are fighting to have the deaths acknowledged as being in the line of duty.

 That day — and the national reaction to it — was a toxic concentration of the most fraught aspects of their profession.
-Police were under attack, understaffed, assaulted by people carrying police-support flags, and abandoned by some of the Republican members of Congress they protected that day.
+Police were under attack, understaffed, assaulted by people carrying police-support flags and abandoned by some of the Republican members of Congress they protected that day.

 It was horrific.

 And this is the part of policing that America is not paying attention to.
-It’s a dangerous profession, but it also a toxic profession.
+It’s a dangerous profession, but it’s also a toxic profession.

 And the numbers show that mucking around in society’s underbelly, working daily around tragedies they are powerless to change, the conflicted fraternity that upholds honor but punishes honesty, a nation that is slowly getting tired of giving an entire profession the benefit of the doubt — all of it is wearing on them.

 The D.C. officers who took their own lives were more than police officers.
-One loved “Downton Abbey,” another had three kids, one had a black-and-brown dog with white toes and one was known for his proficiency in every kind of international cuisine D.C. had to offer.
+One loved “Downton Abbey,” another had three kids, one had a black-and-brown dog with white toes, and one was known for his proficiency in every kind of international cuisine D.C. had to offer.
 They found ways to cope with the pressures of the job.

 But Jan.
 6 may have broken them.